KajalRaut/DAA_Project/README.md

 # DAA_Project(Design and Analysis of Algorithm)

-This project contains java implementaion of MULTIPREFIX TRIE-A NEW DATA STRUCTURE FOR DESIGNING DYNAMIC ROUTER TABLES
+This project is java implementaion of algorithms published in IEEE paper : MULTIPREFIX TRIE-A NEW DATA STRUCTURE FOR DESIGNING DYNAMIC ROUTER TABLES.
-#(IEEE TRANSACTIONS ON COMPUTERS 2011)
+(IEEE TRANSACTIONS ON COMPUTERS 2011)

 The functions.java contains all the required function like MPT_INSERT,MPT_LOOKUP,MPT_CREATE,etc.